Typhoon Saola (2012)

-Typhoon Saola, known in the Philippines as Typhoon Gener, was a strong tropical cyclone affecting the Philippines, Taiwan and China in late-July 2012.
+Typhoon Saola, (Note: The name Saola (Vietnamese: sao la, [saːw˧˧ laː˧˧]) was contributed by Vietnam and refers to the saola (Pseudoryx nghetinhensis) in Vietnamese.) known in the Philippines as Typhoon Gener, was a strong tropical cyclone affecting the Philippines, Taiwan and China in late-July 2012.
 It was the ninth named storm and the fourth typhoon of the 2012 Pacific typhoon season.
-Saola is the name of a rare mammal found in Vietnam.

 Meteorological history

 On July 26, the Japan Meteorological Agency (JMA) reported that a tropical depression had developed within an area of strong vertical windshear in the monsoon trough about 1000 km to the southeast of Manila in the Philippines.
 During that day the shear relaxed before during the next day, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert on the system.